 During matches, you gain amber, which can be used to purchase cards back at your base.
 You have 6 slots for cards, four active slots, and two passives, with a twist.
 The active slots can also be filled with passive cards.
 This is expanded upon outside of matches because you can personalize your deck using either the default cards, or cards that you purchase using in game currency.
 There are six types of cards, being Order, Corruption, Fury, Growth, Intelligence, and Universal.
 Each character uses two types of cards, with universal cards being available to all characters.
 Using the deck building system, you can make a variety of different decks to suit different roles, like support or attack, and at the beginning of each game, you will have the choice of selecting which deck you would like to use.

-Pro Third person view
+Pro Unique third person view

 Pro Wide array of interesting heroes